• Journey

 Explore Tour

-Explore all of the creative and storytelling pathways Girls Write Now has to offer through a multimedia, multi-genre experience that includes mini courses, exploratory studios, and one-on-one pair sessions.
+Explore all of the creative and storytelling pathways Girls Write Now has to offer through a multimedia, multi-genre experience that includes mini courses, exploratory studios, and one-to-one pair sessions.
 Discover new skills and build on existing ones with offerings that range from fiction to journalism to publishing, and dive into formats like video, podcasting, visual storytelling, and more.
-This journey is ideal for mentees who enjoy working across multiple genres or are focused on specific projects, this Journey offers the flexibility to tailor your learning experience to your individual needs.
+This journey is ideal for mentors and mentees who enjoy working across multiple genres or are focused on specific projects, this Journey offers the flexibility to tailor your learning experience to your individual needs.

 Explore Tour Community Experiences